Close

 Partial performance — where one party completes performance under an oral contract — may make the oral contract enforceable, despite the Statute of Frauds.
 A party must demonstrate his or her performance was solely attributable to the oral contract.
 Payment of money or rendering ordinary services do not relieve the party from the requirements of the Statute of Frauds.

-Examples of California Statue of Frauds
+Examples of California Statute of Frauds

 Needs a writing